Raphiiko/OyasumiVR/README.md

 ### GPU Automations

-Power Limits can only be automated for NVIDIA cards.
+Any NVIDIA or AMD graphics card that is supported by MSI Afterburner can be automated by having Oyasumi activate the profiles you've set up within MSI Afterburner.

-If you have an AMD card, you can use the MSI Afterburner automations to automate your profiles and tweak your power limits instead.
+Directly controlling the power limits of your graphics card with Oyasumi is only supported with NVIDIA cards.
+AMD users will have to use the MSI Afterburner profile automations to be able to control their power limits with Oyasumi.

 ## Development